raspberrypilearning/astro-pi-mission-zero/en/step_7.md

-## Display the Lighting conditions
+## Display the lighting conditions

-Simply scrolling the colours values across the LEd matrix is useful but to make the data more interesting for the astronauts you can alter your program so that it displays a different image depending on what the lighting conditions are.
+Simply scrolling the colours values across the LED matrix is useful but to make the data more interesting for the astronauts, you can alter your program so that it displays a different image depending on what the lighting conditions are.
 The first step is to create 3 different pictures, one for each of the 3 colours.
 Below are examples of a red fire engine, a blue bird and a green tree.

 ![Three LED pictures - a red fire engine, a ble bird and a green tree](images/rgb_pictures.png)